doodeck/aws-lambda-idempotent/README.md

 http://docs.aws.amazon.com/lambda/latest/dg/getting-started.html

 Set memory to 128MB, execution time to 16 seconds.
+Set the handler name to "invokeIdempotent" (without quotes).

 Follow only the 2 tutorials using AWS Console, i.e. Getting Started 1 & 2, you don't need to continue to CLI.